helium/HIP/0062-helium-hub.md

     - Data Credit (DC) Usage

 3) Must operate a bonding pool.
-This bonding pool is made up of two parts HNT and DC like a "normal" Helium wallet.
+This bonding pool is made up of two parts HNT and DC like a "normal" Helium wallet
    - DC is used to fund the DC usage (data transfer) of the sub-DAO
    - HNT is used to back the sub-protocol token via the programmatic treasury

 4) Must use DC's for data transfer.
 DC's can only be minted upon burning HNT.
 The HNT being burnt is from the sub-protocols bonding pool.

 5) All sub-protocol tokens need to be backed by HNT via the bonding pool.
 The ratio is up to the sub-protocol and set upon creation.
-For example, 1 HNT can equal 1 sub-protocol tokens (SPT) or 1 HNT can equal 1000 SPT.
-This is used for SPT to HNT conversions.
+For example, 1 HNT can equal 1 sub-protocol token (SPT) or 1 HNT can equal 1000 SPT.
+This is used for SPT to HNT exchanges via the treasury.

 For the sub-protocol to be eligible for Proof-of-Protocol-Service (PoPS) it also needs to;

-1) Must maintain 21,000,000 USD in DC in the bonding pool.
-There's a 10% buffer to act as a cold start bucket.
+1) Maintain 21,000,000 USD of DC in its bonding pool.
+Up to 10% of this amount can be used as a cold start bucket.
 This bond can be crowdfunded.
 In the funding phase, HNT accumulates until the 21,000,000 USD valuation is reached.
 At this point the HNT is burnt to DC and the sub-protocol then becomes eligible for PoPS.
-If the sub-protocol doesn't reach this valuation within the set timeframe those who bonded HNT to this fund are able redeem their HNT.
+If the sub-protocol doesn't reach this valuation within the set timeframe those who bonded HNT to this fund are allowed to redeem their HNT.

 ## Helium Hub - Rewards
 [hub-rewards]: #helium-hub---rewards

 The bonding pool functions both as an eligibility requirement and as the source of the HNT for the programmatic treasury and the DC's used for the sub-protocol.
-In doing so it's also the location where the Helium Hub will deposit any epoch rewards based on the following alogrithms.
+In doing so it's also the location where the Helium Hub will deposit any epoch rewards.

 The amount of rewards that a sub-protocol will receive per epoch is based on two factors;